 In the PhD Program in Biomedical Sciences, you can choose from a wide variety participating laboratories for your rotations.
 During the eight- to 10-week rotations, you will:

-During the first year in the program, you will take three laboratory rotations: one in the fall semester and two in the spring.
+During the first year in the program, you will take up to six laboratory rotations in the fall and spring semesters.
 At the end of the first year, you will choose a rotation laboratory where you will conduct your PhD dissertation research.
-You will complete a fourth rotation at the end of the program.

 "I didn’t know about structural biology before I came here, but during the lab rotations it became my clear-cut first choice."

 "It’s scary for a student to think about going into a lab and having to pick a mentor right off the bat because they’re going to be with that person for four or five years.
 The idea of being able to ‘shop around’ is enticing."

 "Unlike other graduate programs, the PhD Program in Biomedical Sciences allows you to ‘test the waters’ in multiple departments to find the right fit."